 Hip: The inclined external angle formed by the intersection of two sloping roof planes.
 Extends from the ridge to the eaves.

 Hip Roof: A type of roof containing sloping planes on all four sides.
 Doesn’t have gables.
+Also just a really cool, with-it roof.

 Hip Shingles: Shingles used to cover the inclined external angle formed by the intersection of two sloping roof planes.